harsh8398/dvc.org/content/docs/command-reference/plots/diff.md

 This command is a way to visualize the "difference" between metrics among experiments in the <abbr>repository</abbr> history, by plotting multiple versions of the metrics.
 All plots defined in `dvc.yaml` are used by default.
+If `targets` are specified, they do not have to be defined in `dvc.yaml`.

 > Note that unlike `dvc metrics diff`, this command does not calculate numeric
 > differences between metric file values.